Automation Pathfinder Program

 Run Remote on Demand with WLM

-• an automation that is initiated using the Run Task Bot functionality of the Control Room to execute an automation that adds Work Items to a Queue
+• An automation that is initiated using the Run Task Bot functionality of the Control Room to execute an automation that adds Work Items to a Queue

 Run Remote via API with WLM

-• using the Control Room API to add Work Items to a WLM Queue
+• Using the Control Room API to add Work Items to a WLM Queue

 Run Remote via Schedule with WLM

-• an automation that is initiated/configured using the Control Room scheduling capabilities to execute and add Work Items to a WLM Queue
+• An automation that is initiated/configured using the Control Room scheduling capabilities to execute and add Work Items to a WLM Queue

 Run Local on Demand with WLM